theforeman/foreman-documentation/guides/README.md

 In MacOS required tools can be installed via brew but instead "make" call "gmake":

-	brew install make
+	brew install ruby make
+	# brew will ask to perform this after ruby installation, do it and restart the terminal
+	echo 'export PATH="/opt/homebrew/opt/ruby/bin:$PATH"' >> ~/.zshrc

-Alternatively, XCode development environment can be installed to have make utility available on PATH, however this takes about an hour to download and install and requires several gigabytes of HDD space:
+Alternatively, XCode development environment can be installed to have make utility available on PATH, however, this takes about an hour to download and install and requires several gigabytes of HDD space:

 	xcode-select --install

-Install ruby gems in `foreman-documentation` folder:
+Install ruby gems, in the `foreman-documentation` folder:

-	bundle install
+	make prep

 Then simply run `make` or `make html` which builds HTML artifacts.
 Generating PDF output is slow, therefore command `make pdf` must be used separately.